 Who doesn’t love having an amazing place to stay in any new city they visit?
 I’ve experienced many wonderful hotels, Airbnbs and bed & breakfasts throughout the years, and today I’m sharing the absolute standouts.
 This list includes hotels and unique places to stay in Europe, USA, Mexico, and Morocco (listed in that order) and is sure to suit most budgets.

 Hotels + Unique Places to Stay

 We’re not the type of travelers who spend that much time in our room, but we do love having a great place to check into.
 I always opt for the best-rated, best-located accommodation that money will allow.
 Which means I do a lot of research before I book.
 And, if the place is unique even better!
-So trust me when I say, you’ll love any of these recommendations.
+So trust me when I say, you’ll enjoy any of these recommendations.